Katie Allen (politician): Parliamentary term

 Allen sat on the Parliamentary Standing Committees for Trade and Investment; the National Broadband Network; the Parliamentary Library; Industry, Innovation, Science and Resources and Communications and the Arts, and was a member of the National Redress Scheme Implementation Committee and Working Group on Indigenous Recognition.
 Allen visited PNG in August 2019 as part of a Parliamentary tour hosted by the Save the Children and Gates Foundation in the context of the Morrison government Pacific Step.

-Allen was also co convenor of the Parliamentary Friends of UNICEF, Parliamentary Friends of Child and Adolescent Health, Parliamentary Friends of Hemochromatosis, Parliamentary Friends of Young People and Parliamentary Friends of Cancer Care and Cure.
+Allen was co-convenor of the Parliamentary Friends of UNICEF, Parliamentary Friends of Child and Adolescent Health, Parliamentary Friends of Hemochromatosis, Parliamentary Friends of Young People and Parliamentary Friends of Cancer Care and Cure.

-Allen was a member of the moderate faction of the Parliamentary Liberal Party.

-2022 Federal Election Defeat
+2022 election

-Allen was defeated at the 2022 Australian federal election by Labor's Dr Michelle Ananda-Rajah, with a 4.67% swing away from Allen.
+Allen was defeated at the 2022 Australian federal election by Labor's Michelle Ananda-Rajah with a 4.67% swing away from the Liberal vote.

 Allen was the first Liberal candidate to lose the seat of Higgins since its creation in 1949, making Ananda-Rajah the first Labor MP for Higgins.

-2025 Federal Election
+2025 candidacy

-In November 2023, Allen was preselected as the Liberal candidate for Higgins for the 2025 Federal Election.
-Following the abolition of the Higgins electorate in 2024, Allen replaced preselected Liberal candidate Theo Zographos as the candidate for Chisholm.
-Zographos was a Chisholm local, and former councillor at Monash Council who had been preselected unopposed, and had been actively campaigning since 2023.
-The move by Allen and the National Liberal Party was reported to cause anger among the local Liberal party branch members.
-State Member for Oakleigh Steve Dimopolous MP spoke about Zographos' disendorsement in Parliament in October 2024, labelling Allen as "effectively an import", and Zographos as a "homegrown boy".
+In November 2023, Allen was preselected as the Liberal candidate for Higgins for the 2025 federal election.
+Following the abolition of the Higgins electorate in 2024, Allen replaced the preselected Liberal candidate, Theo Zographos, as the candidate for Chisholm.
+Zographos was a Chisholm local and former councillor at Monash Council.
+He had been preselected unopposed and had been actively campaigning since 2023.
+The move by Allen and the Liberal Party federal executive was reported to have caused anger among the local Liberal party branch members.